Senior lecturer, Whiti o Rehua School of Art

 Reddaway currently teaches across the fine arts studio programme and into a number of research papers.

-The Baroque and neo-Baroque; sculpture; installation; contemporary art history and theory; public art; and curatorial practice.
+The Baroque and neo-Baroque; cultural exchange between Aotearoa and the Americas; sculpture, photography and installation practice; contemporary art theory; public art; writing and curatorial practice.

-Under the auspices of the Aotearoa Baroque Project, which he initiated in 2009, Richard Reddaway has completed a number of research activities, including:
+Under the auspices of the Aotearoa Baroque Project, which he initiated in 2009, Richard Reddaway has completed a number of research activities, including most recently:

 El Barroco de Aotearoa (2011)